coopervk/Scripts/connectiit/README.txt

 --------------------
 OFFICIAL PATCH NOTES

-V.1.2.1

--Script is now BASH instead of just shell.
--Display text for checking for configuration file.
--Realize I forgot to update version number in the header
+V.1.4.0

+-Script now has automatic DHCP client detection (for just dhclient and dhcpcd since they are the most common) if you do not specify a client